Mexican Hyssop, Hummingbird or Dwarf Hummingbird Mint

 I planted it in the north bed next to the porch where I had the Agastache ‘Black Adder’ in 2014 which did not return in 2015.
 Possibly this area does not have adequate winter drainage for Agastache.
 I will need to improve upon that.

 The flowers of the Agastache are attractive to hummingbirds and humans.
-Hopefully, the deer won’t come and snack on this plant like they did the Agastache ‘Black Adder’.
+Hopefully, the deer won’t come and snack on this plant like they did the Agastache ‘Black Adder’ in 2014.

 Origin: Hybrid by Terra Nova Nurseries

 Agastache are very easy plants to grow and will reward you with nonstop flowers right up till frost which attracts butterflies and hummingbirds.
 Their scented leaves also make them nice to work around.

 My sister came down and we went plant shopping again on June 7.
 I bought two more Agastache ‘Kudos™ Gold’ from Wildwood Greenhouse and put them with the first one.
 Kind of makes me wonder if I bought the first one from Wildwood…